 Osmo Pocket or Gimbal: Life is all about video these days.
 The Osmo Pocket is the perfect size to bring along just about anywhere you go.
 There’s even a waterproof case in case you want to take it snorkeling or swimming with dolphins!
 Check out the latest prices and more details.

 Then, you can make a little honeymoon video of all your epic vacation memories.
+I think it should be on your tropical honeymoon packing list.

 Hawaii Packing List: Pool Time

 If you’re staying at a honeymoon resort in Hawaii, you’ll want to carve out time to chill at the pool.
 And you’ll want to dress the part.
+Swimsuits are definitely one of the top honeymoon essentials, especially for your beach honeymoon packing list.

 Here’s what you’ll want:

-Cute Swimsuit: Did you work out or adapt a healthy lifestyle before your wedding?
+Cute Swimsuit: Did you work out or adopt a healthy lifestyle before your wedding?
 Show off your body with a cute bikini or flattering swimsuit.
 There are also some fun retro one-piece swimsuits that will make you feel like a bombshell!
 Find the best prices here.

 Large Brimmed Sun Hat: You won’t want a red face in your honeymoon photos, so make sure to give your face a break from the sun.
 A large brimmed hat will protect your face, neck, and shoulders.
 Check out the latest prices and more details.